orb-lang/helm/doc/md/helm/modeselektor.md

 local new, ModeS, ModeS_M = cluster.genus(Actor)
 ```

 ## builder

-Currently, we split the constructor between `new`, which we extend with
+Currently, we split construction between `new`, which we extend with
 cluster, and the subsequent `:setup` method, which relies on the instance
 having its metatable\.